 For example, you might decide to analyze churn according to a cohort of all customers who purchased your product in January 2021.

 Cohort reports are useful because they produce numbers which are not influenced by new customer acquisition.

 Smart customer segmentation also allows you to easily spot patterns in your customer base.
 You can easily compare different cohorts to figure out if seasonal trends affect your churn rate.
 The downside is that if you have a lot of cohorts, the analysis can get confusing.

 2. By customer age

 In this approach, you group your customers according to the length of time they’ve been with your company.
 Analyzing churn by age is invaluable for identifying patterns across your entire customer base without getting bogged down by too many cohorts.

 For example, you could measure churn rate during the first month of subscription, second month, and so on.

-If you find a higher churn rate during the first month, it might reveal an issue with your onboarding processes.
-Churn after 12 months could mean customers are leaving at the end of an annual contract.
+If you find a higher churn rate during the first month, it might be indicative of your poor onboarding processes.
+Churn after 12 months could mean customers are leaving at the end of an annual contract, and the problem is at a later stage of the customer journey.
 You can then focus efforts on ways to encourage them to renew.

 3. By geography

 You can gain important context by examining your customers’ locations.
 For example, local tax regulations, payment processing methods, average pricing, and payment gateways vary according to country.
 It’s essential for SaaS businesses to comply with these rules.